High Availability vs Fault Tolerance: What’s the Difference?

 Once you’ve narrowed down the answers to these questions, you’ll know exactly how much your company should invest in minimizing interruption.

-If your company could manage a limited amount of downtime over the year without incurring huge costs or eye-watering amounts of lost revenue, then you may well prefer to opt for a high availability system instead.
+Suppose your company could manage a limited amount of downtime over the year without incurring huge costs or eye-watering amounts of lost revenue.
+In that case, you may well prefer to opt for a high-availability system instead.

-In this case, look out for high availability data centers, and you’ll likely find a package that fits your company’s requirements.
+In this case, look for high-availability data centers, and you’ll likely find a package that fits your company’s requirements.

 Run the numbers, and you may find that just a small amount of downtime would devastate your company.
 If this is the case, then we recommend that you investigate fault tolerance in more detail.

-Look into data centers that are built with fault tolerance in mind, as these will provide the most robust protection for your company.
+Look into data centers built with fault tolerance in mind.
+These will provide your company with the most robust protection.

 High availability and fault tolerance are critical aspects of system design, aiming to ensure that services remain accessible and functional despite failures.